 Myrrh, similar to Frankincense, is perhaps best known in connection with spirituality, religion and, of course, the gifts of the three wise men.
-At Christmas time, the references to myrrh are inescapable.
-In fact, myrrh been used in religious rites since Ancient Egyptian times.
-We’ve all heard of myrrh but what is it exactly and how does it smell?

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!